andreasplesch/aframe-star-component/README.md

 ## aframe-star-component

 A Star component for [A-Frame](https://aframe.io).
-The component produces a flat 2d star in the x-z plane.
-The points are on the unit circle.
+The component produces a flat star in the x-z plane.
+The outer points are on the unit circle.
 The component comes with an <a-star> primitive for convenience.
+Chrome requires aframe > 0.2.0 for this component to function properly.

 ### Properties